Couldliu/learngit/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick and simple.

-Createing a new breach is slow and complicate
+Createing a new breach is slow & complicate